-When the seasons change, one of the first things you probably want is a liter of hot broth to warm you up.
-Neighborhood Ramen, one of the best places to grab ramen in the city, has you covered on that front.
+When the seasons change, one of the first things you want is a bowl of hot broth to warm you up.
+Neighborhood Ramen, one of the best places to grab ramen in the city, has you covered.
 When you stop by the Queen Village noodle shop, try the shoyu ramen.
-Each bowl has a couple of pieces of pork chashu seeping with flavorful chicken broth, house shoyu, and toppings like scallion, menma, kaiware, and ajitama.
+Each bowl has a couple of pieces of pork chashu seeping with flavorful chicken broth, house shoyu, and toppings like scallion, menma, and ajitama.

-If you’ve ever driven past Race & 9th, you’ll notice a line growing around the corner.
-And no, it’s not people forming up to play minigolf at Franklin Square—everybody’s waiting for fantastic ramen from Terakawa.
+If you’ve ever driven past 9th & Race, you’ve noticed a line growing around the corner.
+And no, it’s not people waiting to play minigolf at Franklin Square—everybody’s waiting for fantastic ramen from at this BYOB.
 One of our favorites is the mildly spicy tan tan ramen that’s bathing in spicy miso and chicken broth, minced pork, bean sprouts, and chopped scallions.

 The tonkotsu ramen at Tomo Sushi & Ramen is the perfect cloudy soup for every cloudy day.
 At this Old City BYOB, you can get rich and creamy broth topped with bamboo shoots, scallions, red ginger, but it’s the pork base and tender pork belly that steal the show.

-We don’t know if it’s the broth, thick slabs of pork belly, or the chewy noodles that make the cha su ramen from Da-Wa: Joseph’s Sushi and Ramen one of our go-tos.
+We don’t know if it’s the broth, the thick slabs of pork belly, or the chewy noodles that make the cha su ramen from Fishtown’s Da-Wa one of our go-tos.
 OK, it’s all of it.
-From the sauce flowing with chili oil to the smokiness of roasted corn, it all comes together to make a soup that’s just spicy enough for you to feel some heat but not so overpowering that it takes away from its buttery pork-flavored broth.
+From the broth flowing with chili oil to the smokiness of roasted corn, it all comes together to make a soup that’s just spicy enough for you to feel some heat but not so overpowering that it takes away from its buttery pork-flavored broth.

 One of our favorite dishes at this Chinatown restaurant is the Megumi spicy miso ramen.
 With curly noodles, heaps of cabbage, fried burdock root, onion, and chashu swimming in the bowl, the only time you’ll pause while eating is deciding whether to use your spoon or chopsticks for the first bite.